-I spent my career inside the embedded payments system — building payments products at FreedomPay, launching real-time payments and Zelle at TD Bank, running a neobank portfolio at InComm, and leading product for a PE-backed vertical SaaS platform where embedded payments was the single largest revenue driver in the portfolio.
+I spent my career inside the embedded payments system.
+I built payments products at FreedomPay, launching real-time payments and Zelle at TD Bank, running a neobank portfolio at InComm, and leading product for a PE-backed vertical SaaS platform where embedded payments was the single largest revenue driver in the portfolio.

 Across all of it, the same pattern repeated: platforms know payments is a revenue opportunity, but the advice available comes from people with a financial stake in which processor you choose.
 The guidance is good enough to get you started and bad enough to cost you millions over a five-year horizon.

 The through-line across everything I've built: payments revenue follows product experience.
-You can choose the right model, negotiate the best spread, and sign the right processor — but none of it matters if merchants don't activate, transactions don't flow, and the product doesn't make payments feel like a natural part of the workflow.
+You can choose the right model, negotiate the best spread, and sign the right processor.
+None of it matters if merchants don't activate, transactions don't flow, and the product doesn't make payments feel like a natural part of the workflow.
 The platforms that win on payments win because product and payments are the same conversation, not two separate roadmaps.